waleedkhalid95/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ### [1] Creating an Application Load Balancer

-To improve scalability and availability, I created an Application Load Balancer (ALB) to distribute incoming HTTP traffic between multiple EC2 instances.
+To improve scalability and ensure that traffic is distributed across multiple instances, I set up an Application Load Balancer (ALB).
+The load balancer routes incoming requests to healthy instances, and the health checks ensure that only working instances receive traffic

-I used the following Python script to create the ALB, set up a target group, register the EC2 instance as a target, and create an HTTP listener.

 ```python3
 import boto3